bengreatrix/cops_and_robbers_project/README.md

 	rosrun brandon_and_ben Robber_Controls.py
 	```

-	- Note: You have complete freedom to fluctuate the linear and angular velocity of the bot but beware, because if you move to fast or crash into a wall one could easily end up tipping over or spinning out of control.
+	- Note 1: You have complete freedom to fluctuate the linear and angular velocity of the bot but beware, because if you move to fast or crash into a wall one could easily end up tipping over or spinning out of control.

 ---